Patrick Wintour: Early life

 Wintour is the son of former Evening Standard editor Charles Vere Wintour by his marriage to Eleanor "Nonie" Trego Baker (1917–1995), an American, the daughter of a Harvard law professor.
 His parents married in 1940 and divorced in 1979.
-His elder sister, Dame Anna Wintour, is the former editor-in-chief of the American edition of Vogue magazine.
+His elder sister, Dame Anna Wintour, was the editor-in-chief of the American edition of Vogue magazine from 1988 to 2025.
 His brother Jim arranged equestrian events at the 2012 Summer Olympics.
 Wintour is the grandson of Major-General Fitzgerald Wintour.

 Wintour was educated at The Hall School in Hampstead, Westminster School and Corpus Christi College, Oxford.
 At Westminster, he was a contemporary of Adam Mars-Jones and Chris Huhne.

 Career

-Known for his contacts inside the Labour Party, Wintour began his career in journalism on the New Statesman from 1976 to 1982, before joining The Guardian as chief Labour Correspondent in 1983.
+Wintour began his career in journalism on the New Statesman from 1976 to 1982, before joining The Guardian as chief Labour Correspondent in 1983.
 From 1988, he was the paper's Chief Political Correspondent, 1988–1996, and then Political Editor of The Observer, The Guardians Sunday sister paper, until 2000.
 He returned to The Guardian as Chief Political Correspondent in 2000 before being appointed political editor in 2006, on the retirement of Michael White.
 Wintour won the British Press Awards "Political Journalist of the Year" award in 2007.

 In October 2015, Wintour moved to a new role as The Guardians Diplomatic Editor.
 In December Anushka Asthana and Heather Stewart were appointed to succeed him in a job-share arrangement.
 All three took up their new roles at the beginning of 2016.